Fiskars X5 Long-Term Review: My Go-To Pack Axe

 For some reason, Fiskars also offers a black version of this axe called the A5.
 The A5 and X5 are identical other than the A5 sometimes comes with the larger/older sheaths (but you seem to be able to get them with either).
 The A5 is not available in all regions.

-Lexivon V9 is a budget X5
+Lexivon is a better budget hatchet

-If I missed something or you have any questions, feel free to leave me a comment below.
+Please comment below If I missed something or if you have any questions.
 I do my best to respond to everyone.

 About the author: